fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/spinw.rst

   As described in the native format.

 input_file
-  For SpinW we require an SQW file or a MAT file containing the data from Horace.
+  For SpinW we require a ``.sqw`` or ``.mat`` file containing preprocessed, Horace-compatible data.

 .. note::
-  The MAT file should be used if you are loading in multiple objects.
+  The ``.mat`` file is the result of using `save(file, sqw_objects) <https://uk.mathworks.com/help/matlab/ref/save.html>`__ and should be used if you are loading in multiple ``sqw`` objects.
 Make sure to load the data in appropriately in the `wye_function`.

 function
-  The function is defined by one or two matlab files which returns a SpinW model of the foreground or the foreground and background repectively separated by a semicolon.
+  The function is defined by one or more matlab script (``.m``) files which return a model of the foreground or foreground and background respectively.

-  The format is again comma seperated key-value pairs, with the matlab files defined by the variable "foreground" and "background" and the remaining pairs defining starting values as in the native parser.
+  The format is again comma seperated key-value pairs, with the matlab script files defined by the variable "foreground" and "background".
+The remaining pairs define the starting values of each of the models respectively.
+These pairs must be defined after their respective models.
+  If both the foreground and background model are defined it should be given as a semicolon-separated list.
+  Where there are two comma seperated key-value pairs list for the foreground and foreground parameters and the background and background parameters separated by a semicolon.

   Examples: